ProximalALM/Bond-Analytics/README.md

 # Bond-Analytics
-This is the code to accomplish the bond analytics using Quantlib.
+Include the code to accomplish the bond analytics using Quantlib.